srsudar/SemCache/chromeapp/README.md

 grunt
 ```

+The code will be built and ready to deploy in the `dist/` directory.

-Building the UI is slightly more complicated, as we have to run the step
+## Manually Building the UI

+First run `grunt browserify` to build the JS bundles we depend on.

-manually as opposed to via Grunt.
-This command tells `vulcanize` to treat
+Then run the following command.
+This tells `vulcanize` to treat
 `app/polymer-ui/index.html` as our raw HTML file, and to perform all the HTML
 imports while inlining all scripts. `crisper` then extracts all the inline
 scripts to a single file and writes both the final `index.html` and `index.js`